-What Happens To Old Winter Olympics Tracks?
-It's A Little Complicated
+This Is What Happens To Old Winter Olympic Tracks

 There is no sporting event more impressive than the Olympics.
 Period.
 From ice rinks to ski slopes, these winter tracks take years to make and cost millions of dollars.
 So once the magic wears off, what happens to old Winter Olympic tracks?
 Well, it's a little complicated.

 According to Today, many Olympic tracks become long-forgotten once the Olympics come to an end.
 This is particularly common with Winter Olympics, since the games' venues sport a heavy price tag with their large scale.

 The 2014 Sochi Winter Olympics, which at $51 billion is known for being one of the most expensive Olympic games in history, at least attempted to make use of their past spaces.
 According to Today, plans for Fisht Stadium, the site of the opening and closing ceremonies, include being used as both a concert venue and training center of aspiring Olympians.
 Other Olympic site such as ice rinks, ski slopes, and arenas are expected to continue their legacy as winter sporting spaces.

 According to Glenn Scott, an Australian-based infrastructure expert, reusing and recycling buildings a city already has is a key way to ensuring Olympic tracks and venues are able to retain their Olympic-level glory and not break too much of the budget.
 He told The Guardian,

 On paper the easiest thing to do is design a bunch of bespoke Olympic venues, which then you end up after an Olympics trying to retrofit for some other use.
 Far better is to decide what a country actually needs and then fit an Olympic event into that building.